 Discussion

-In previous studies, we have shown that the large 532nm point laser with contact cooling is effective in the treatment of PWS syndrome in Caucasian patients.
-All side effects were transient and mild.
+In previous studies, we have shown that the large spot 532nm laser with contact cooling is effective in the treatment of PWS in Caucasian patients.
+We have shown that median maximum improvement (GCE) was 70.4 in previously untreated and xxx in previously treated PWS.

-In our current work we have shown a GCEmax value of 59.1%, which . , we who had at least two laser sessions in a row.
+In our current work we have shown a GCEmax value of 59.1%, which is slightly worse than in those studies..
+For the purpose of these study, we have chosen only patients who had at least two laser sessions documented with 3D photography in a row to be able to analyze the influence of the interval in between laser procedures for the result..